mrb987/autooptimizer/README.txt

-AutoOptimizer provides tools to automatically optimize machine learning model for every dataset.
+AutoOptimizer package provides tools for automatically optimizing machine learning models.

-It refers to techniques that allow semi-sophisticated machine learning practitioners and non-experts to discover a good predictive model pipeline for their machine learning algorithm task quickly with very little intervention other than providing a dataset.
+It uses Exhaustive Search Mechanism with Hyperparameter Tuning for optimizing machine learning models.
+It also provides evaluation metrics for regression models, and ability to delete outliers with several methods.

 #Prerequisites:

->-{ sklearn - numpy - pandas }
+>{ sklearn - numpy - pandas }

 #Install package: